Elena-Chikara/Banking-churn-prediction-for-marketing-purposes/README.md

 </p>

 <p align="justify">
-All of the models were used with different techniques in the preprocessing phase and in the training phase.
+All of the models were used with different techniques in the preprocessing phase and in the training phase.</p>

-In the training phase, the techniques that were used included Random search and Grid search of the best features.
-Although Random search and Grid search were tried, these techniques are excluded from the final model as they are resulting in slightly lower accuracy in precision and recall.
+<p align="justify">In the training phase, the techniques that were used included Random search and Grid search of the best features.
+Although Random search and Grid search were tried, these techniques are excluded from the final model as they are resulting in slightly lower accuracy in precision and recall.</p>

-The final model with the best prediction results in accuracy on test dataset, precision and recall was XGBoost with the following result:
+<p align="justify">The final model with the best prediction results in accuracy on test dataset, precision and recall was XGBoost with the following result:</p>
 </p>